jmesao/movieland/CODEREVIEW.md

 * Set coverage threshold https://create-react-app.dev/docs/running-tests#coverage-reporting at least starting by 80% and increasing it until getting 100%.
 We should try to cover as much as possible delivering good quality and reducing the number of bugs.

-* `starred` and `watchLater` components look like duplicated?
-  They are using the same `HTML` and `CSS`.
-We could create one generic component for that.
-  Create `props` and pass the `movies`, and `headerTitleMovies` to show a header title when there are movies and `emptyTextMovies` to show when there are no movies.

 ## User Experience